 Up to 3 credits earned from Freshman Chinese may be counted towards the credit requirement for any of the 4 core areas, "Literature and Arts," "Historical Thinking," "World Civilization," "Philosophy and Moral Reasoning," and vice versa.
 As from the Academic Year 2017-18, Freshman Chinese was changed to College Chinese, including College Chinese (I) and (II).
 College Chinese (I) and (II) are two separate courses.
 Students shall take at least one College Chinese course.
-If students take 2 College Chinese courses, they may substitute up to 3 credits earned from College Chinese for the credit requirement in any of the following areas, including "Literature and Art," "Historical Thinking," "World Civilization," and "Philosophy and Moral Reasoning."
+If students take 2 College Chinese for the credit requirement in any of the following areas, including "Literature and Art," "Historical Thinking," "World Civilization," and "Philosophy and Moral Reasoning."
 Overseas Chinese and international students who want to take a College Chinese course shall follow the NTU Regulations Governing Overseas Chinese and International Students Taking College Chinese Courses.